 Search New Homes

-This guide uses over 28 years’ of experience to navigate you through the process of selling your home, to help you get the best price for your property with a quick and hassle-free sale.
+This guide uses 30 years’ of experience to navigate you through the process of selling your home, to help you get the best price for your property with a quick and hassle-free sale.

 How much is your home worth?

 When selling your property, one of the first and most important tasks is to obtain an accurate valuation.
 This is not simply a case of settling for the highest valuation, it is about trusting your agent to interpret the appetite and direction of the local property market to deliver an accurate valuation that will ensure your home will sell for the best price possible and in a time scale that suits your needs.

 If you plan to buy a new house following the sale of yours it’s also important to organise your finances as soon as possible, whether you’re remortgaging or applying for a new mortgage.
 This is especially important now because of the Mortgage Market Review, which involves lenders conducting thorough screening processes to double check borrowers can definitely afford the mortgage repayments, based on their specific incomings and outgoings.

 Organising how much you can borrow early on will give you a better idea of not only what you can afford to buy next but also how much you need your home to sell for in order to move successfully.

 If you are a leaseholder, you may wish to consider a lease extension for your property - particularly if you have less than 90 years remaining on your lease.

 Although it is possible to sell your property privately, the task of setting the price, marketing the property, arranging viewings, negotiating offers and progressing the sale through solicitors, can be an overwhelming undertaking.
 Most sellers choose to engage an estate agent who acts on your behalf to find you the right buyer at the right price.